kjetil-lye/learning_airfoils/docker/README.md

 The ```Dockerfile``` in this subfolder can be used to generate a docker image that can be used run all experiments.

+To run the experiments you need to know your user id for the current computer (see below)

 ## Getting Docker

 [Consult the online documentation](https://docs.docker.com/install/).
 Install the CE (Community Edition) version.